jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-09-mobula6-tinywhoop-full-review/index.md

 It would appear that we have lost up to **- 52 seconds** of flight time.
 Given in the first attempts I was flying much less aggressive and had a few crashes I needed to recover from with turtle mode (which counted as flying time) this could explain the result. **HOWEVER**, I never claimed nor attempted for the highest accuracy scientifically correct experiment, but the point here for me still stands - **at best, there is no improvement in flight time with the heavier battery**.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/sxuJzyF1P1g?rel=0" frameBorder="0" allowFullScreen title="Mobula6 indoor 450mah GNB 1S battery after JESC 48 khz firmware"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/sxuJzyF1P1g?rel=0" frameBorder="0" allowFullScreen title="Mobula6 indoor 450mah GNB 1S battery after JESC 48 khz firmware" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### 🌄 Outdoor flight, JESC 48 kHz, 300mah stock battery 🔋